rodrigobsimon/rodrigobsimon/README.md

 :arrow_up: In the path of software craftsmanship.

-:heavy_check_mark: I believe that we will only be great if we can make others great.
+:heavy_check_mark: Believe that we will only be great if we can make others great.

 ### What I'm doing right now :zap: